crate/cratedb-toolkit/doc/io/database/index.md

 # Databases

 :::{div} sd-text-muted
-Import and export data into/from databases and data warehouses.
+Import and export data into/from database systems.
 :::

 Database I/O adapters are provided in two groups that support